 Travelling around the peninsula, there’s Orhaniye where you can walk the sand spit, Turgut where you can see the ancient trade of carpet weaving and visit the waterfall to cool off, especially if you purchased a carpet.
 Sogut is a hidden gem, and where a long seafood lunch is the way to go.
 There is a bee ‘museum’ in Osmaniye which pays homage to the local production of pine honey.
 Turunc, Amos and Kumlubuk sit on the southeastern coast of the peninsula.
 Kumlubuk has a sweeping beach, and a sandy shingle, water-sports and a few restaurants.
 Amos has a smaller pebble beach and a popular restaurant selling a range of Turkish favourites.
 Turunc is more of a resort, with a few streets behind the beach, plenty of eateries, shops and bars.
 Give it a little time as it is somewhere people fall in love with.
 Further around is Icmeler, which merges into the bigger Marmaris.

-Villa Gulseren is surrounded by gardens and trees – ideal for children (and adults) to play a game of hide and seek – and has plenty of shaded spots.
+Villa Gulseren is surrounded by gardens and trees – ideal for children (and adults) to play a game of, 'hide and seek' – and has plenty of shaded spots.
 The villa has a TV with DVD player for those entertainment evenings in and a private swimming pool for kids to splash about in.
-You can go on scenic walks around the local area, and the owner offers fun horse trekking.
+You can go on scenic walks around the local area, and the owner offers fun trekking.

 From Villa Gulseren, you’re a 25-30 minute drive from the unspoilt beaches, harbour and fishing villages of Hisaronu, Selimiye and Sogut.
+Hisaronu even has a horse riding ranch.
 You could also head to Datca town with ancient ruins and cultural sites, alongside coves, bays, and beaches in abundance.
 Often the water remains shallow for some distance offshore, making it safe for young children to paddle or swim.